 - Having entered the correct combination of codes, the recipient must complete a CAPTCHA test (http://en.wikipedia.org/wiki/CAPTCHA) to prevent illegal phishing of student data.

 Important information for document recipients (Data Protection)

-UCD provides this online verification mechanism to enable third parties to authenticate UCD documents which students have chosen to publish.
+UCD provides this online verification mechanism to enable third parties to authenticate UCD documents that students have chosen to publish.
 Please note that the student retains the right to disable verification of their documents at any time.